PierrePriou/PanArctic_DSL/PanArctic_DSL_statistics.md

 # Goals

-The goal of the statistics are to investigate the potential effects of primary production and advection on mesopelagic backscatter for each Arctic region.
-Therefore, I gathered remote sensing data of sea ice concentration and ocean colour, and modelled advection from Copernicus.

-Since remote sensing of primary production (chlorophyll *a*) can be biased by high concentration of CDOM (chromophoric dissolved organic matter) and the photoadptation of Arctic phytoplankton (Lewis et al. 2016), I use to variables as proxy for primary production.
-First, I use the satellite-derived monthly averaged chlrophyll *a* concentration from CMEMS (doi: [10.48670/moi-00066](https://doi.org/10.48670/moi-00066)), and I calculate the open water days from sea ice concentration from the EUMETSAT OSI SAF remote sensing dataset (doi: [10.24381/cds.3cd8b812](https://doi.org/10.24381/cds.3cd8b812)) which I use as a proxy for primary production.
-For advection I use data from the Copernicus Marine Environmental Monitoring Service Arctic Ocean Physics Reanalysis product which gives monthly average of current velocity in the Arctic Ocean.
+The goal of the statistics are to investigate the potential effects of advection on mesopelagic backscatter for each Arctic region.
+I use data from the Copernicus Marine Environmental Monitoring Service Arctic Ocean Physics Reanalysis product which gives monthly average of current velocity in the Arctic Ocean.

 # Package loading